faern/showcase-aws-lc-binary-size/README.md

 the per-target entries in `.cargo/config.toml`, so the recorded sizes reflect only the script's flags.

-Out of the box aws-lc-rs more than doubles the binary vs ring; the flags in `.cargo/config.toml` recover ~80% of that.
+Out of the box aws-lc-rs more than doubles the binary vs ring.
+The flags in `.cargo/config.toml` recover most of that on x86_64 (Linux/macOS) and roughly half on aarch64 and Windows MSVC.
+See the per-target tables below.

 ## The flags

-- `-DOPENSSL_SMALL`: drops a 148 KiB precomputed P-256 table plus
+- `-DOPENSSL_SMALL`: drops large precomputed tables (P-256 ECDH/ECDSA,
-  ~30 KiB of Ed25519 base-point tables (curve25519).
-Slows Ed25519
+  Ed25519 base point).
+Saves ~350-500 KiB on every target.
+Slows ECDSA P-256 verify a few x and Ed25519 signing 1.5-2x.
-  signing 1.5-2x and ECDSA P-256 verify a few x.
+- `-DMY_ASSEMBLER_IS_TOO_OLD_FOR_512AVX`: drops AVX-512 AES-GCM/AES-XTS
-- `-DMY_ASSEMBLER_IS_TOO_OLD_FOR_512AVX`: excludes ~660 KiB of AVX-512
+  asm in favor of AVX2/AES-NI. x86_64-only - no-op on ARM.
+Saves ~1.2 MiB on Linux/macOS x86_64; only ~25 KiB on Windows MSVC x86_64
-  AES-GCM/AES-XTS asm.
-Falls back to AVX2/AES-NI. x86_64-only.
+  because aws-lc's prebuilt NASM .obj for AVX-512 AES-GCM is already empty (NASM historically lacked the relevant EVEX encoding).

 `-ffunction-sections -fdata-sections` (GCC/Clang) and `/Gw` (MSVC) were also tested but had no measurable effect on this build profile: cc-rs